Natural monopoly: History

 A wave of nationalisation across Europe after World War II created state-owned companies in each of these areas, many of which operate internationally bidding on utility contracts in other countries.
 However, this approach can raise its own problems.
 In the past, some governments have used the state-provided utility services as a source of cash flow for funding other government activities, or as a means of obtaining hard currency.
 As a result, governments seeking funding began to seek other solutions, namely regulation and providing services on a commercial basis, often through private participation.

 In recent years, bodies of information have observed the correlation between utility subsidies and welfare improvements.
 Today, across the world, public utilities are widely used to provide state-run water, electricity, gas, telecommunications, mass-transportation and postal services.

 Alternative regulation

 Alternatives to a state-owned response to natural monopolies include both open source licensed technology and co-operatives management where a monopoly's users or workers own the monopoly.
 For instance, the web's open-source architecture has both stimulated massive growth and avoided a single company controlling the entire market.
-The Depository Trust and Clearing Corporation is an American co-op that provides the majority of clearing and financial settlement across the securities industry ensuring they cannot abuse their market position to raise costs.
+The Depository Trust & Clearing Corporation is an American co-op that provides the majority of clearing and financial settlement across the securities industry ensuring they cannot abuse their market position to raise costs.
 In recent years a combined cooperative and open-source alternative to emergent web monopolies has been proposed, a platform cooperative, where, for instance, Uber could be a driver-owned cooperative developing and sharing open-source software.